dantean/Employer-Toolkit/README.md

 ## Special Thanks

 * Instructor Phil Loy for everything he's done for us throughout this bootcamp, especially for walking us through most of the coding for this project
-* Tutor Juno Nguyen also helped tremendously with writing the code
+* Tutor Juno Nguyen also helped tremendously with writing the code for the front end, and helping us add an automatic refresh function when modifying employees

 ![University of Miami](./assets/umlogo.png) ![edX](https://img.shields.io/badge/edX-%2302262B.svg?style=for-the-badge&logo=edX&logoColor=white)

 ## License